sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- trait ElementExt::fn set_locked_state -->
 Locks the state of an element, so state changes of the parent don't affect this element anymore.

+Note that this is racy if the state lock of the parent bin is not taken.
+The parent bin might've just checked the flag in another thread and as the next step proceed to change the child element's state.

 MT safe.
 ## `locked_state`